 Hiring a trial attorney does not mean your case will actually proceed to trial.
 Most often, pleading guilty is in the client’s best interest and will often be recommended by an experienced trial attorney.
 Clients who opt to plead guilty are typically rewarded with more lenient sentences than those who proceed to trial and are found guilty.
 The decisions to plead guilty versus exercise the right to trial is a risk analysis where the client and lawyer attempt to assess the chances of being found not guilty after a trial.
 It is important for this analysis to be performed so a defendant may make an informed decision about how to resolve his or her case.
 The analysis is both difficult and complex.
 Retaining a trial attorney means you will be represented by someone who is experienced at performing this analysis, and specifically, with evaluating the strengths, weaknesses, admissibility and persuasiveness of the state’s evidence, and following that analysis, can provide you with an informed and educated recommendation on how to proceed.
 Retaining a trial attorney also means your case will be attacked at all phases of pretrial preparation through the filing of applicable motions to limit or reduce the State’s evidence against you should you choose to proceed to trial.
 This aggressive pretrial work may also result in the dismissal of the charge(s) against you, and is certain to influence the terms of a pretrial agreement should you opt to have your trial attorney negotiate one on your behalf.
 Overall, hiring a trial attorney will accomplish the important goal of having your case reviewed, analyzed, challenged and presented by a lawyer experienced with trying criminal cases, not just facilitating guilty pleas.
 If this is your goal, as it should be, you must hire a trial lawyer now.

 Attorney Calcagni is a trial lawyer with significant experience.
 He began his career prosecuting cases in the U.S. Army both as a JAG prosecutor and as a Special Assistant U.S. Attorney.
 He now uses the invaluable years of experience he acquired from prosecuting hundreds of criminal cases to help his clients in need of criminal defense representation.
-Attorney Calcagni is honest, hardworking and committed to seeking justice on his client’s behalves in both state and federal courts.
+RI Criminal Attorney Calcagni is honest, hardworking and committed to seeking justice on his client’s behalves in both state and federal courts.
 All clients receive a thorough case analysis and evaluation; and benefit from an aggressive pretrial motions practice, investigation, and trial strategy development.
 If you have been charged with a crime in either state or federal court and seek to employ the assistance of a trial attorney to represent you, please contact Attorney John L. Calcagni III now for a free consultation.